Handbook

-A simple guide for NHS managers about sickness absence.
+Guidance for NHS managers to have supportive conversations around sickness absence.

 Introduction

-Welcome to our toolkit about managing sickness absence.
+Welcome to our toolkit about supportively managing sickness absence.

-Your response when a staff member calls in sick can make a big difference to how they feel about their work.
+The way you respond when staff call in sick can make a difference to how they feel about work.
+It could even affect the length of this, and future, absences.

 Always ask your staff the following questions: